w3c/window-management/additional_explorations.md

 notes.requestFullscreen({ screen: screens[0] });
 ```

-## Extend user activation affordances
+## Extend placement affordances on transient user activation

-Currently, the transient user activation of a button click is consumed by
+Currently, the transient user activation of a button click is consumed when
 opening a window.
-That complicates or blocks scenarios that might wish to
+That complicates or blocks scenarios that might wish to also
-also  request fullscreen from the event handler for a single user click.
+request fullscreen from the event handler for a single user click.
+Relatedly,
-Relatedly, most browsers allow sites to open multiple popup windows with a
+most browsers allow sites to open multiple popup windows with a single click if
-single click if they have user permission.
+they have user permission.

 Allowing new behaviors would solve some valuable use cases, for example:
-* Requesting fullscreen and opening a new window (in either order)
+* Requesting fullscreen and opening a separate new window:
   ```js
   // Open notes on the internal screen and slides on the external screen.
   // NEW: `left` and `top` may be outside the window's current screen.